skyrocket-qy/gox/distributed/system-mode/log-based/README.md

 -   **Storage Overhead:** The log can grow to be very large, which can lead to storage overhead.
 -   **Replay Time:** Replaying the log can be time-consuming, especially if the log is very large.
 -   **Complexity:** Log-based systems can be complex to implement.

+## Which service use it?

+-   **Apache Kafka:** Kafka is a distributed streaming platform that fundamentally operates as a distributed commit log.
+It stores streams of records in a fault-tolerant, durable, and highly available manner.
+-   **Event Sourcing Architectures:** In event-sourced systems, all changes to application state are stored as a sequence of immutable events in an event log.
+The current state is derived by replaying these events.
+-   **Distributed Databases (e.g., PostgreSQL WAL, MySQL Binlog):** Many traditional databases use a Write-Ahead Log (WAL) or binary log to ensure durability and enable replication.
+These logs are essentially append-only sequences of changes.
+-   **Change Data Capture (CDC) Systems:** CDC tools often rely on reading database transaction logs to capture and propagate changes to other systems in real-time.